Seeed-Studio/wiki-documents/docs/reTerminal-FAQ.md

 ## Q1: How can I update the STM32 firmware for reTerminal LCD

+**Note:** If your reTerminal is manufactured after 26/09/2021, the STM32 comes with V1.8 firmware pre-installed.

 It is very important to make sure that you have the latest firmware flashed on to the STM32G030 chip on the reTerminal.
 STM32G030 is responsible to drive the LCD on the reTerminal.
 Updating the STM32 chip to the latest version will be helpful to solve most of the issues that you face with the reTerminal LCD.

 There are 2 methods of flashing the STM32 chip.